47Cid/47Cid.github.io/_posts/2023-10-15-automated-chaos.md

 1) Code Coverage: This is the most important form of feedback.
 It measures the extent to which the source code of a program has been executed during the testing process
 2) Edge Coverage: Even [100%](https://roelofjanelsinga.com/articles/100-test-coverage-why-or-why-not/) code coverage does not guarantee effective testing.
 As such, measurement of the transitions between basic blocks in the control flow graph of the program can also provide useful insight during fuzzing.
 3) Memory Usage: It can also be useful to keep track of how the target application allocates and deallocates memory during the execution of test cases.
-4) Input Validation: It is might be helpful for the fuzzer to know whether the input being supplied to the target process is valid.
+4) Input Validation: It might be helpful for the fuzzer to know whether the input being supplied to the target process is valid.

 > **Note:** The terms "feedback-driven" and "coverage-guided" are frequently used interchangeably, but they are not necessarily the same.
 Feedback-driven fuzzing is a broader term that encompasses coverage-guided fuzzing.

 ### Coverage Tools
+#### afl-plot
+Useful for generating graphical representations of AFL's performance and coverage data.

-afl-plot, afl-cov
+#### afl-cov
+Provides code coverage information collected during the fuzzing campaign

-### VSCode Plugin For Code Coverage
+### Code Coverage visualizers

+#### VSCode
 * https://marketplace.visualstudio.com/items?itemName=ryanluker.vscode-coverage-gutters
-#### Ghidra Plugin For Code Coverage
+#### Ghidra
 * https://github.com/nccgroup/Cartographer
 * https://github.com/0ffffffffh/dragondance